ahmadatef17/Quarantine-Active-Directory-not-active-Users/README.md

 <H4> After Running this Script </H4>

-You will disable all the users in , if no complain occured in let's say 1 month, then delete those Users.
+You will disable all the users in "Not-Active-Users" OU , if no complain occured in let's say 1 month, then delete those Users.
 </dd>
 <br>